 Proponents of DAA as an ED treatment argue that it can increase testosterone levels, thereby treating ED.
 However, the relationship between ED and testosterone is not clear, and many people with normal testosterone levels still have ED.

 Most people with ED experience decreased blood flow to the penis, often due to cardiovascular health issues, high blood pressure, diabetes, or high cholesterol.
 Testosterone will not treat these conditions.

 Increasing testosterone may be helpful for people with low testosterone levels.
-However, even in this population, there is only limited evidence that DAA works.
+However, even in this population, there is only

 D-aspartic acid and testosterone

 The findings of studies looking at DAA and testosterone have not been consistent.

 Even earlier data from a study in rats suggest that injecting DAA into the hypothalamus might induce an erection.
 However, no studies have tested a similar claim in people, and DAA supplements that a person takes orally might not have the same effects as those that a doctor injects.

 The authors caution that more research on the role of DAA is necessary before scientists can draw clear or specific conclusions.

 Little research has tested the safety of DAA or assessed whether it is safe to use alongside other supplements or medications.
 People considering this supplement should talk to a doctor first, particularly if they take other drugs.

 As with any drug, it is possible to have an allergic reaction to DAA.
 In rare cases, allergic reactions can be life threatening.